Healthcare Hiring Trends 2026: Roles, Skills & Interview Prep

 The Future: What’s Coming

-• Virtual care will be standard for routine visits
+• Virtual care as a standard access channel for appropriate visits

 Skills that will matter: